kheirie/Cardiovascular_Disease_Prediction/README.md

 # Cardiovascular_Disease_Prediction

-Ongoing Project — This work is part of the Deep Learning course at DSTI University, France.
+Ongoing Project — This work is part of the Deep Learning course at Data ScienceTech Institute, France.